 The treatment will depend on what is causing your pneumonia and how severe it is.

 Antibiotics are commonly used for bacterial pneumonia.
-If your pneumonia is severe you may be given intravenous antibiotics (by infusion into a vein).
+If your pneumonia is severe you may be given intravenous antibiotics (by infusion into a vein) in hospital.

 Antibiotics aren’t effective against viruses so are given only in viral pneumonia if there is also a secondary bacterial infection (that is in addition to the viral infection).
-Occasionally anti-viral drugs are used in treating viral pneumonia but mostly treatment is supportive, such as pain relief and oxygen.
+Occasionally anti-viral medicines are used to treat viral pneumonia but mostly treatment is supportive, such as pain relief and oxygen.

-Painkillers are often needed and will take away the chest pain so that you can cough and bring up secretions from your chest.
+Painkillers are often needed to help relieve chest pain so that you can cough and bring up secretions from your chest.

 Oxygen therapy may be needed if you have a low concentration of oxygen in your blood.
 This is because the air spaces in your lungs have filled with fluid and the oxygen you breathe is not getting across into your bloodstream.

-A fit, young person who takes antibiotics and remains at home may recover fairly quickly from pneumonia — in a week or 2.
+Fit, young people usually recover fairly quickly from pneumonia — in a week or 2.
 However, many people feel more tired than usual for several weeks after having pneumonia.
-Older people may feel very weak for some time while recovering and might need an extended period of bed rest before they feel fully recovered.
+Older people may feel very weak for some time while recovering and might need an extended period of rest before they feel fully recovered.

-Pneumonia is a common cause of hospital admission in the elderly.
+Pneumonia is a common cause of hospital admission in older people.
 People with other forms of lung disease, such as emphysema, or other medical problems, such as diabetes or heart problems, are likely to have a more severe course and require a hospital stay.

 It’s very important you take all prescribed medicines exactly according to your doctor’s instructions, even if you feel better, because pneumonia can come back quickly and often relapses are more serious than the first infection.

 A vaccine called Pneumovax is available in Australia that can help prevent pneumonia due to the pneumococcus bacterium (pneumococcal pneumonia).
-It is usually given to those most at risk such as the over-65s, people whose immune systems don’t function fully (immunocompromised), Aboriginal and Torres Strait Islander people over 50 years of age, and people with chronic illness that would put them at high risk if they got pneumococcal pneumonia.
+It is usually recommended for those most at risk such as:

-Another pneumococcal vaccine (Prevenar) is recommended for all Australian children to prevent pneumonia and other pneumococcal infections.
+A different type of pneumococcal vaccine is recommended for all Australian children to prevent pneumonia and other pneumococcal infections in infancy and childhood.

-A flu vaccination (e.g. Fluvax, Fluarix or Vaxigrip) every year before winter comes is a sensible precaution for those at risk of flu.
-Pneumonia can be a complication of flu in people who are immunocompromised (e.g. whose immune systems are suppressed by drugs) or who are not in optimal health.
+Pneumonia can be a complication of flu, especially in people who are immunocompromised (e.g. whose immune systems are suppressed by medicines) or who are not in optimal health.
 Older people, pregnant women and young children also have a higher risk of severe illness with influenza infection.